karmaniverous/stan/.stan/system/stan.project.md

   - Do not persist per‑attempt diagnostics or .rej files.
   - Exclude this directory from all archives (`archive.tar` and `archive.diff.tar`).

+- Kind handling (CLI behavior):
+  - The CLI treats kind as header‑driven:
+    - Presence of “### File Ops” indicates an ops‑kind patch.
+The CLI parses and executes File Ops (or dry‑runs with `--check`) and short‑circuits success.
+It does not run the unified‑diff pipeline for ops‑kind payloads.
+    - Otherwise, the CLI expects a plain unified diff and runs the git→jsdiff pipeline.
+  - The CLI does not enforce a single‑kind policy.
+It processes the declared kind and does not attempt to detect or reject additional content outside the declared block.
+The “single‑kind per reply” rule applies to assistant composition, not to the CLI.

 ## Patch Extensions — File Ops (declarative)

 Purpose: Provide a safe, cross‑platform way to express repository‑structural refactors (especially large move/rename sets) inside a patch, without relying on shell.